 The Dining Hall

-In the fifteenth century this room was the Great Hall and was originally open to the roof rafters.
+In the 15th century this room was the Great Hall and was originally open to the roof rafters.
 The linenfold panelling, the ceiling and the fireplace surmounted by the Boleyn coat of arms were designed by William Silver Frith.
 The sculptor Nathaniel Hitch carved the Minstrels’ Gallery in 1905.

 The Entrance Hall

 This room contained the administrative offices during the Tudor period and became the Library in 1905.
 The sabicu wood carvings are in the style of Grinling Gibbons.
 The bookcases are copied from those once owned by the diarist Samuel Pepys.
-The portrait above the fireplace shows Johann Jakob Astor, founder of the Astor family’s fortune in the late eighteenth century.
+The portrait above the fireplace shows Johann Jakob Astor, founder of the Astor family’s fortune in the late 18th century.